 The SAP community has been very effective in making use of CFI's programs for major capital equipment.
 This additional source of funding is welcome, but it is important to highlight the fact that it is in turn generating further pressure on the envelope as the latter is the main funding source in support of research-related costs.
 It is unfortunate that repeated attempts to foster the necessary level of coordination between CFI and NSERC have not yet succeeded.
 The Section can only reiterate the recommendation made in the 2011-16 Long Range Plan in this respect.
-At the time of writing of this report, the next large CFI competition (CFI-IF 2015) is at the Notification of Intent stage.
-At least a dozen large subatomic physics projects are expected to submit proposals to this competition.
-This could be an excellent opportunity for CFI and NSERC to explore effective ways to coordinate their peer review processes so that priorities for infrastructure and research support are balanced.
 Without such coordination, there is a risk for research funding to be spread too thin, leading to failure of major parts of the Canadian subatomic physics programme.
-An alternative risk would be for research funding to be focused only on a few of these new state-of-the-art major infrastructures, leaving several others unexploited.
+An alternative risk would be for research funding to be focused only on a few state-of-the-art major infrastructures, leaving several others unexploited.

 Since the 2006 Long-Range Plan was released, new funds were allocated to NSERC by the federal government in Canada's annual budgets, but were mostly provided for clearly targeted priority areas which did not include SAP.
 In Budget 2011, NSERC received \$15M to "support outstanding research in the natural sciences and engineering fields, such as the Strategy for Partnerships and Innovation (SPI)."
 NSERC devoted half of those funds to enhance the support given to Early Career Researchers (ECRs) across all disciplines in the form of supplements to their Discovery grants.
 ECRs with active grants in subatomic physics have received such supplements.
 Even though this is a welcome development, it has translated into a limited influx of funds into the envelope (\$125k).
 In Budget 2014, NSERC received an additional \$15M "to support advanced research in the natural sciences and engineering".
-It is expected that these funds will be used to provide additional support to the Discovery Grants Program; details on the use of these funds will be confirmed by this summer.
-SAPES wholeheartedly supports the injection of these funds into the envelope.
+These funds are being phased into the Discovery grants program over the five-year cycle, with approximately \$3M being added to the budget each year starting in 2014-2015.
+The share of \$3M being added to the subatomic physics envelope is approximately \$158k.
+Given that much of the spending in the subatomic physics envelope is directed toward Project Grants of three-year duration, the funds will be phased in over a three year period, with the addition of \$474k in FY 2015, \$632k in FY 2016 and \$790k in FY2017.
 As a reminder, the 2011-16 LRP report recommends an injection of \$2.5M into the envelope to restore R&D funding and an additional \$1M to further support flagship projects to fully reap the rewards of previous investments.